Pazdikan/compdbd.fyi/content/Teams/Eternal.md

 - Royalty[^1]

 # Disbandment
-In Q2 2025 Eternal disbanded, and it's players were split into two new teams.
+In Q2 2025 Eternal disbanded, and most of it's players were split into two new teams.

 ## [[Invictus|Team Invictus]]
 - KnightLight